Joechann0831/LFSRBenchmark/README.md

 ### Test

 The test code is *VDSR/test_code/test_VDSR_whole_LF.m*, please change the folder path of matcaffe to your path and run the script in MATLAB command window.
+The given model is trained under the assumption of Bicubic downsampling and a scale factor of 2.

 ## Reference